o-ba/t3security_news_widget/Readme.md

 This extension adds a new widget to the dashboard module which displays the latest TYPO3 security news.

-This only works with TYPO3 v10.3 and later.
+This only works with TYPO3 v10.3 as the widget registration was reworked afterwards.

 ### Installation